kasun-fernando/personal-webpage/_pages/research.md

 Below, I briefly discuss some of my research interests thematically.
 The resulting publications can be found [here](https://kasun-fernando.github.io/personal-webpage/Publications/).

 ## Invariants
 When studying physical systems with many degrees of freedom, it is impossible to keep track of the microscopic behaviour based on physical laws.
-Try writing equations of motion for about $10^{23}$ (about 1 mole of) gas particles and solving that system of equations!
+Try writing equations of motion for about $10^{23}$ gas particles (about 1 mole) and solving that system of equations!

 <img src="https://cosmolearning.org/images_dir/courses/618/profile-thumbnail-w300.jpg" height="225" align="center" hspace="250" vspace="20"/>